-Caldwell Financial Ltd. ("CFL"), a company under common management with Urbana, is the parent company of Caldwell Investment Management Ltd. ("CIM"), the investment manager of Urbana, and of Caldwell Securities Ltd. ("CSL").
+Caldwell Financial Ltd. ("CFL"), a company under common management with Urbana, is the parent company of Caldwell Investment Management Ltd. ("CIM"), which is the investment manager of Urbana, and of Caldwell Securities Ltd. ("CSL").
 Urbana pays CIM investment management fees for investment management services that CIM provides to Urbana.
-As at March 31, 2021 and December 31, 2020, Urbana had a 20% ownership interest in CFL.
+As at June 30, 2021 and December 31, 2020, Urbana had a 20% ownership interest in CFL.

 CSL, a sister company of CIM and a registered broker and investment dealer, handles Urbana's portfolio transactions.
-In 2021, the total commission fees paid to CSL by Urbana amounted to \$663 (2020 - \$9,568) which was incurred in connection with the NCIB and was included in transaction costs.
+In 2021, the total commission fees paid to CSL by Urbana amounted to \$3,663 (2020 - \$20,454) which was incurred in connection with the NCIB and was included in transaction costs.

-Pursuant to an administrative services agreement, during the three month period ended March 31, 2021, Urbana paid CSL \$86,106 (2020 - \$86,106) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.
+Pursuant to an administrative services agreement dated and effective as of March 1, 2019 as amended on April 1, 2021, during the six month period ended June 30, 2021, Urbana paid CSL \$178,992 (2020 - \$172,212) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.
 This expense was included in administrative expenses.
 On April 1, 2021 the administrative services agreement was amended to increase the fee by \$2,260 per month due to the increase in investor relations services performed by CSL on behalf of Urbana.

-In March 2021 Urbana paid a fee of \$13,482 to CSL for their services in respect of arranging for the transfer of private equity securities to Urbana by way of a "share transfer platform" that CSL manages.
+In March and April 2021 Urbana paid total fees of \$16,063 to CSL for their services in respect of arranging for the transfer of private equity securities to Urbana by way of a "share transfer platform" that CSL manages.

-As at March 31, 2021 and December 31, 2020 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
+As at June 30, 2021 and December 31, 2020 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
 As a result, Urbana owns a total of 65.51% of the voting common shares of RCI with each class A and class B common share entitled to one vote.
 As at December 31, 2020, Urbana held a \$2,133,980 unsecured promissory note which was repaid in full by RCI, plus accrued interest, in February 2021.